primefaces/primefaces/docs/15_0_0/core/errorhandling.md

 Advantages:
 - It adds to ability to use exception informations, even in a AJAX request or after the redirect via EL (`pfExceptionHandler`)
-- Adds the ability to skip logging of specific exceptions via the `primefaces.EXCEPTION_TYPES_TO_IGNORE_IN_LOGGING` config
+- Only for Mojarra users, MyFaces has the same option: Adds the ability to skip logging of specific exceptions via the `primefaces.EXCEPTION_TYPES_TO_IGNORE_IN_LOGGING` config.

 Disadvantages:
 - It redirects (instead of forward) to the error-page in NON-AJAX mode, therefore the error informations are not accessible from the Servlet-Container (e.g. `#{requestScope['jakarta.servlet.error.exception_type']}`)